bugsnag/maze-runner/UPGRADING.md

 The names for each Android device on BrowserStack have been shortened, e.g. ANDROID_10_0 becomes ANDROID_10.
 This is for consistency with BrowserStack iOS devices and BitBar device groups.
 Run `bundle exec maze-runner --farm=bs --list-devices` for a full list of options.

+In addition, browsers running on mobile devices are now named after the OS and version, e.g. `android_nexus5` becomes `android_4`.
+This should make the desired device/browser combination more obvious in future.

 ### Cucumber steps

 The following Cucumber steps have been reworded: